Routing

 SimpleRouter

-A much simpler router than the Route Collection is SimpleRouter.
-It can be used when there's no need for a specific URL format, when mod_rewrite (or alternatives) is not available or when we simply do not want to bother with user-friendly URLs yet.
+A much simpler router than the route collection is SimpleRouter.
+We use it when we don't have special requirements for the URL format, if mod_rewrite (or its alternatives) is not available, or if we don't want to deal with pretty URLs yet.

 http://example.com/?presenter=Product&action=detail&id=123

-// defaults to presenter 'Home' and action 'default'
+// the default presenter will be 'Home' and action 'default'

 $router = new Nette\Application\Routers\SimpleRouter('Home:default');